-Ken Fury's art represents the driving force of the dual polarities of existence - creation and destruction and how they work together as mirror images of themselves.
-His work expands on multi-dimensional figurations, abstractions, and spaces that derive from the exploration of his inner and outer worlds.
-Life, love, pain, transformation, eroticism, spirituality, and colonialism are some of the subjects that permeate Fury's body of work, which is conveyed through a multi-sensory output of channels including painting, jewelry, music, dance, and filmmaking.
+Ken Fury's art explores the driving force of the dual polarities of existence - creation and destruction - and how they work together as mirror images of themselves to create harmony in Nature.
+His work expands on multi-dimensional figurations, abstractions, and spaces derived from his dreams, subconscious, and life experiences.
+Love, mortality, transformation, eroticism, spirituality, and colonialism are some of the subjects that permeate Fury's body of work.
+He expresses his vision through a multi-sensory output of channels, including painting, jewelry, music, dance, poetry, photography, and filmmaking.

-His approach encompasses all his art forms including breakdancing.
-Ken's signature style has won him over 30 of the top dance competitions around the world.
-He has taught at New York University's TISCH School of the Arts, Seoul Institute of the Arts, and the Jakarta Institute of the Arts.
+His approach encompasses all his art forms, including dance.
+Ken's signature style has won him over 30 of the top Breaking competitions around the world.
+He started teaching himself how to dance at the age of eleven.
+After high school, he moved to New York City to pursue his art.
+He performed in theater productions while also street performing and studying with some of the pioneers in Breaking.
+He has taught at New York University's TISCH School of the Arts, Seoul Institute of the Arts, and Jakarta Institute of the Arts.
 He has performed at Central Park Summer Stage, Madison Square Garden, Kennedy Center, and The Smithsonian in Washington DC.

-Ken Fury is currently based in New York City.
+Ken Fury currently lives in New York City.